SalvatoreBarone/pyALS/README.md

         "timeout"  : 60000                              // Timeout (in ms) for the exact synthesis process, always required.
 It is better you don't change its default value.
     },
     "error" : {                                         // This section defines error-related stuff
-        "metric"       : "med",                         // Error metric to be used during Design-Space exploration.
+        "metric"       : "mse",                         // Error metric to be used during Design-Space exploration.
 It can be "ep", "awce" or "med", for error-probability, absolute worst-case error or mean error distance, respectively; The "ia-ep" and "ia-ed" stand for "input-aware" error-probability and error-distance, which require the user to provide the probability-distribution for input vectors
-        "threshold"    : 16,                            // The error threshold
+        "threshold"    : 1e+3,                         // The error threshold
-        "vectors"      : 5,                             // The number of test vectors for error assessment.
+        "vectors"      : 10000,                        // The number of test vectors for error assessment.
 Using the value "0" will unlock exhaustive evaluation, i.e., it will cause the tool to evaluate the error for every possible input assignment.
-        "dataset" : "dataset.csv",                      // Input dataset to be used for error assessment, in csv or json format.
+        "dataset" : "/path_to_csv_or_json_dataset"     // Input dataset to be used for error assessment, in csv or json format.
 A csv template can be generated using the "template" command of the tool.
-        "weigths" : {                                   // specify weights for outputs; you can also define weights as floating point, or even negative numbers;
-            "signal_name" : weight,
-            // for instance:
-            "\\o[0]" : 1,
-            "\\o[1]" : 2,
-            "\\o[2]" : 4,
-            "\\o[3]" : 8
-        }
     },
     "hardware" : {                                     // Hardware related stuff
         "metric" : ["gates", "depth", "switching"]      // hardware metric(s) to be optimized (AIG-gates, AIG-depth, or LUT switching activity).
 Please note you can specify more than one metric.